projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 Hypervisor configuration
 ========================

-The hypervisor configuration configures a working scenario and target board by configuring the hypervisor image features and capabilities such as setting up the log and the serial port.
+The hypervisor configuration defines a working scenario and target board by configuring the hypervisor image features and capabilities such as setting up the log and the serial port.